dragonflydb/dragonfly/README.md

 If it breaks your use-cases - talk to me or open an issue and explain your case.

 For more detailed differences between this and Redis implementations [see here](doc/differences.md).

+### Native Http console and Prometheus compatible metrics
+By default Dragonfly also allows http access on its main TCP port (6379).
+That's right, you can use for Redis protocol and for HTTP protocol - type of protocol is determined automatically during the connection initiation.
+Go ahead and try it with your browser.
+Right now it does not have much info but in the future we are planning to add there useful debugging and management info.
+If you go to `:6379/metrics` url you will see some prometheus compatible metrics.

+Important!
+Http console is meant to be accessed within a safe network.
+If you expose Dragonfly's TCP port externally, it is advised to disable the console with `--http_admin_console=false` or `--nohttp_admin_console`.